nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Tests can be found in the `./src/test/java` folder.

-**In Eclipse**:

-* To run all tests, right-click on the `src/test/java` folder and choose `Run as` > `JUnit Test`
-* To run a subset of tests, you can right-click on a test package, test class, or a test and choose to run as a JUnit test.

-**Using Gradle**:

-* See [UsingGradle.md](UsingGradle.md) for how to run tests using Gradle.

-We have two types of tests:
+### Types of tests

+#### 1. GUI Tests
-1. **GUI Tests** - These are _System Tests_ that test the entire App by simulating user actions on the GUI.
+These are _System Tests_ that test the entire App by simulating user actions on the GUI.
    These are in the `guitests` package.
+> ##### *Headless GUI Testing*
+> Thanks to the [TestFX](https://github.com/TestFX/TestFX) library we use, our GUI tests can be run in the _headless_ mode.
+ In the headless mode, GUI tests do not show up on the screen.
+ That means the developer can do other things on the Computer while the tests are running.
+ See [UsingGradle.md](UsingGradle.md#running-tests) to learn how to run tests in headless mode.

+#### 2. Non-GUI Tests
-2. **Non-GUI Tests** - These are tests not involving the GUI.
+These are tests not involving the GUI.
 They include,
    1. _Unit tests_ targeting the lowest level methods/classes. <br>
       e.g. `seedu.address.commons.UrlUtilTest`
    2. _Integration tests_ that are checking the integration of multiple code units